-- 3. Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up?
-Yes. - a.
-Date of sending out notices:
+3. Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up?
+Yes.

 March 4, 2015 (Date of board meeting) - disclosure made to PSE on the date and agenda of the shareholders meeting.